EnzoCording/FleetRL/readme.md

 - Calculates violations of building load
 - Builds pandapower grid and calculates transformer loading, as well as phase angle

+Citation:
+Please reference this project if you find it useful for your research.

 [License](LICENSE)

 The MIT License (MIT) Copyright (c) 2023, Enzo Alexander Cording - https://github.com/EnzoCording/FleetRL